devrenj/devrenj.github.io/README.md

 🇧🇷 Ou faça o download do projeto, modifique e faça um repositório com o conteúdo:

-🇺🇸 Otherwise, download the entire project, customize it and create a repository with the content:
+🇺🇸 Otherwise, download the entire project, customize and create a repository with the content:

 - ZIP: <https://github.com/devrenj/devrenj.github.io/archive/refs/heads/main.zip>